alexjh/scf-wiki/How-to-Install-SCF.md

    ```
    The IP address chosen here is what the vagrant setup uses.

+* Get the distribution archive from https://github.com/SUSE/scf/releases.
+Extract the archive and change to the extracted directory.
+The following relative path references will refer to files within this archive.

 * __Choose__ the name of the kube storage class to use, and create the class.
    See section [Storage Classes](#storage-classes) for important notes.